chipsalliance/Caliptra/doc/Caliptra.md

 This approach does not defend against supply-chain attackers that obtain fuse data for devices that enter the supply chain *after* their field entropy has been programmed, such as during RMA flows.
 The LDevID certificate also does not support revocation because there is no generic Caliptra OCSP service.
 Owners should either maintain an allowlist of LDevID certificates or revoke any of the upstream certificate authorities.

 Owners are not required to program field entropy.
 Caliptra generates LDevID from the value of the field entropy fuses, which could be all zeroes or ones.
-Caliptra uses UDS as input to LDevID generation so that LDevID properties are no worse than IDevID.
+Caliptra LDevID derivation descends from UDS so that LDevID properties are no worse than IDevID.
 Field entropy is expected to be stored in fuses to achieve an equivalent physical attack barrier to UDS.

 It is the responsibility of the owner or the user to identify the certificate they wish to trust, and to potentially endorse with their own certificate authority: pCA, IDevID, LDevID, or Alias<sub>FMC</sub>.